uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Please start the unity-simulator on the host machine as described in the Readme.md, do not forget to remove the checkmark "manual" and set the checkmark "camera".

-I did not manage to install the Cuda/Tensorflow environment on the VM without severe side effects on ROS functionality.
+I did not, as of Feb 10 2019, manage to install the Cuda/Tensorflow environment on my VM without severe side effects on ROS functionality.
 Fortunately I was able to roll back my VM.

 My submission does not include a traffic sign detector but resorts to ground truth, available in the simulator only.